 - Soft touch feeling and smooth edges.
 Lightweight.
 Allows ventilation.
 Prevents maceration of the skin.
 Excellent patient comfort and compliance.

 - Allows to easily cut small pieces to use as reinforcement of the orthoses when desired.

 - Overlapping seams are not perceptible on the inside.
 Application of multiple layers raises rigidity and stability of the orthoses.

-- Recommended also as first aid product in casting rooms and operating theatres.
-All types of immobilization finger orthoses, and hand based wrist and thumb orthoses.
+- All types of immobilization finger orthoses, and hand based wrist and thumb orthoses.